Read our FAQs on our Intercalated degrees.

 Why has my application been rejected before interview?

-- Your academic performance was not as strong as those applicants shortlisted for interview.
+- Your academic performance or UKCAT score was not as strong as those applicants shortlisted for interview.

 - Your UKCAT score was below our cut-off point determined by the overall candidate’s total scores.